dequelabs/axe-core-maven-html/README.md

 ## Requirements ##

-* Firefox must be installed; follow the directions at: http://getfirefox.com to install it.
-On Unix, ensure that Firefox is on your path.
+* Chrome must be installed; follow the directions at https://www.google.com/chrome/ to install it.
+On Unix, ensure that Chrome is on your path.
-* Gecko Driver must be installed; follow the directions at https://github.com/mozilla/geckodriver to install it. _Please note: Gecko Driver can be temperamental depending on the installed FireFox version and the `selenium-java` version, choose the correct version that matches your installed version of Selenium and FireFox browser, list of versions can be found here: https://github.com/mozilla/geckodriver/releases ._
+* Chrome Driver must be installed; follow the directions at: https://sites.google.com/a/chromium.org/chromedriver/getting-started to install it.
 * The Java SE Development Kit must be installed; follow the directions at http://www.oracle.com/technetwork/java/javase/downloads/index.html to install it.